-atVenu offers mobile and web-based application that manages all tour merchandise logistics.
-It provides data and analytics needed to help make decisions that drive revenue.
-The company services include atVenu Register and Artist Manager. atVenu was founded in 2012 and is based in Sausalito, California.
+atVenu is a live event commerce platform used to manage merch sales for artist tours, venues, and festivals.
+It offers mobile and web-based applications for managing all tour merchandise logistics.
+It provides data and analytics needed to help make decisions and an integrated platform with integrated registers, contactless sales for live events, and reporting.
+It was founded in 2012 and is based in Sausalito, California.

 Expert Collections containing atVenu

 Expert Collections are analyst-curated lists that highlight the companies you need to know in the most important technology spaces.

 atVenu is included in 1 Expert Collection, including Supply Chain & Logistics Tech.

 Companies offering technology-driven solutions that serve the supply chain & logistics space (e.g. shipping, inventory mgmt, last mile, trucking).

 Sep 29, 2022